 If you’re an experienced woodcarver, the right knives can open up a world of possibilities.
-If you’re a beginner, they will help you learn the right way of doing it and eliminate the excuse of poor tools being the reason for bad workmanship.
-In this article, we take a look at the best wood carving knives on the market.
+If you’re a beginner, they make the learning process easier.

 In a Hurry?

-You also want to make sure that the blade is strong and that it can hold its own.
+You also want to make sure that the blade is strong and can hold its own.
 Let’s take a look at some of our top picks.

 Our Top Pick

-We have done our research and found our favorite pick to be the BeaverCraft Wood Carving Hook Knife SK1.
-We Like this knife especially because it does such a great job of carving spoons and hollow shapes.
-It easily cuts through the toughest wood, but this also then means that you will need to sharpen it more often.
+We have researched and found our favorite pick to be the BeaverCraft Wood Carving Hook Knife SK1.
+We Like this knife especially because it does a great job of carving spoons and hollow shapes.
+It easily cuts through the toughest wood, which means that you will need to sharpen it more often.

 Round Up of the Best wood carving knives